jmrox2001/jmrox2001/README.md

 - Hi, I’m @jmrox2001
 - 🛠️ I’m interested in technology repair, PC building, and console emulation.
-- 🐍 I’m currently learning Python (1 Week In).
+- 🐍 I’m currently learning Python (2 Month In).
-- 🤖 I have "made" a few programs with ChatGPT that I may post.
-They will all be marked with "-ChatGPT".
-- 🧠 All other programs are made by me, possibly with minor input by ChatGPT (spacing/readability).
--    General discussion is in my main repository I believe.
-If you can find it please let me know how to make it more accessible.

 📝 **Licensing**: Unless otherwise specified, all projects are licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as you see fit!